LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/confLE_2.png">

-For the login method, choose API key and choose **Generate API Key** as the new keys will be filled in automatically. **Copy this information down as you will need it shortly.** If you do not see the API Key option, contact your LivePerson representative to enable this for you.
+For the login method, choose API key and choose **Generate API Key** as the new keys will be filled in automatically.
+If you do not see the API Key option, contact your LivePerson representative to enable this for you.

 Assign the bot user as an Agent, set the Max number of live chats to Unlimited, add the default Bot skill and click Save. **Do NOT add the other skills.**